toinhao1/triumph-chat/README.md

 Then the app should be running..

-Simple real time chat app, with possibility to sign in with google.
+Simple real time chat app, deployed to netlify, using firbae for database and realtime updates.

 Took me 2.5 hours.